grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [X] _And motor quietly away._

-### (Run to Pylon City, day 4)
+### (Run to Stilt City, day 4)

-* [ ] _They make the run into port on the surface._
+* [X] _They make the run into port on the surface._
 	* {Is this where they come up in a blessed fog?}

-* [ ] They contact Shakes via Pigeon:
+* [X] They send up Herschel to find Shakes
-	* [ ] "Is there any chance of finding Shakes now?"
-"Well, I wouldn't have let you send Herschel out in the storm.
-This is our first opportunity."
-	* [ ] "ok, get the pigeon" "Hershel" "Hershel, and tell Shakes...."
-	* {if this is the more panicked situation, use dialog from later pigeon instance}

 * [ ] Chips confronts Hemi about Percy
 	* "Her stubborn nature is going to kill us all Hemi; just like she killed Gregory"
 	* "I was there too Chips, I don't think there is anything we could have done to save him."
+	* Chips tells Hemi she is leaving as soon as they hit the dock

-### --- (Into Pylon City --- an exotic remote city with junks everywhere; homes built on stilts;  unload cargo at port) (Run to Pylon City, day 5)
+### --- (Into Stilt City --- an exotic remote city with junks everywhere; homes built on stilts;  unload cargo at port) (Run to Stilt City, day 5)

-* [ ] _They arrive at an exotic remote city, with wooden homes built on stilts and junks with fishermen._
+* [ ] _They arrive at an exotic remote city --- "Stilt City", with wooden homes built on stilts and junks with fishermen._
 	* Hints at the economy of the city, the whole thing built on stilts
+		* from thatched huts to warehouses and depots with metal roofs
+			* Though everything is made of matchsticks, except the roofs
+		* from dugout canoes to supertankers
-		* it's not _ancient_; it's relatively new development, but impoverished
+		* It's not ancient (since that would require me to identify a real place) --- it's new development, but impoverished.
-		* including warehouses and depots
+		* "The entire thing is built on stilts?"
+Asked Cassandra
+		* "That's why they call it Stilt City."
+Said Percy.
+		* "Again, 'they' does not include the locals who actually live here."
+Said Hemi.
+"But yes, almost all of it on stilts above the delta waters.
+Many cities around the world are built on swamps because swamps are what happens when large rivers meet the sea.
+In richer places, they drain the swamps to get dry land under them.
+Here, in recent years at least --- most of the development on stilts is relatively new, from the last 20 years or so --- they found it more economical to just build above the water line on stilts."
 		* it was easier than draining the swampland that made up most of the territorial area
 	* the giant metal machine tooling through rickety wood structures;
+	* How do they navigate to the dock they are looking for?
+Do they hire a pilot?
+That might be cool (maybe the pilot is the character who pronounces 'sub marine' as two words?)
+		* rows out to them in a dugout as they are coming in
 	* they have to run on the surface because the water is shallow
 		* some close calls with too shallow --- watching that depth-under-keel gauge again --- warning lights
+			* Maybe a scene where they have to blow the main ballast to get a few more inches and get unstuck off the bottom (somewhat like in "The Land that Time Forgot" where they lower the boat so they know that anywhere they stick they can get back off of later)
 		* Maybe ten meters
 		* A narrow channel full of other ships and surfaced subs making their way into and out of ports

 * [ ] _The find their dock and unload._
 	* the person who accepts delivery says sub-marine like it's two words. maybe a trader in a depot or something.
 Broken English in general
+	* Hemi discreetly keeps a couple of crates of explosive mines --- not sure if that's revealed here or when he comes up with the plan
+		* (Might be enough of a reveal when he comes up with the plan later that he also has inflatables of some kind ready to go; and the fact that he keeps some mines here is a good hint of what's to come? not sure.)

 * [ ] _Chips leaves as soon as they hit the dock_
-	* Convo with Hemi about it.
-	* Maybe to return in a future story (add to character notes)
+	* (Probably) to return in a future story (add to character notes)

-* [ ] They reunite with Shakes
-	* Herschel found him and told him which dock to meet them at

 * [ ] Convo about what to do about losing Chips
 	* Percy raises the possibility of leaving Owen on the dock too
 	* But Hemi points out they have no way to make sure the sub with the ram gets the message that Owen wasn't with them
 	* And Owen is capable of doing at least part of the engineering work of Chips.
 They need him.

+* [ ] Shakes arrives in the Gnat
+	* Herschel found him and told him which dock to meet them at

 * [ ] _The pursuing sub shows up, a giant black leviathan smashing its way through the flimsy wooden structures._
-	* Possibly it followed Shakes in
+	* it followed Shakes in --- Shakes hadn't seen the sub with the ram since it stopped pursuing them.
+	* Hemi or Percy figures out the sub commanders must have picked Shakes up and guessed he would lead them back to the Prospect, followed Shakes quietly

+* [ ] _They scram out of the port_
+	* The Prospect follows Shakes out --- since he is lower and closer to the water he can see navigation signals better to find the main channel
+	* Maybe the bigger pursuing sub with the ram grounds out on shallows (partially because they are not being careful and smashing direct lines through the structures)

 ### Leave in a hurry; cruise down the continental shelf

-* [ ] _They scram out of the port, and cruise down the continental shelf just above the bottom so they can't be found._
+* [ ] _They cruise down the continental shelf just above the bottom so they can't be found._
 	* [ ] push it down beyond test depth
 	* [ ] Maybe THIS is the scary-deep rivet-popping section
 		* Now they pop a rivet or something, they are TOO deep, scarily deep.
-		* ...or maybe save the rivet-popping scary deep until they go down the continental shelf --- the deep scattering layer is sometimes well up above their test depth.
+		* ...or maybe save the rivet-popping scary deep until they go down the continental shelf

 * [ ] _This is where the long O'Brian style chase scene goes, perhaps the batteries run down, then they cruise on the surface, or something_
 	* {Except where O'brian had horizontal runs across the surface, here the chase might be _vertical_ into the depths}